Phenylpropylaminopentane: History

 Several patents of PPAP have been published.

 The development of PPAP was critical in elucidating that the CAE effects of selegiline are unrelated to its monoamine oxidase inhibition.
 For many years, PPAP served as a reference compound in studying MAEs.
 However, it was eventually superseded by BPAP, which was discovered in 1999.
-This MAE is potent and selective than PPAP and, in contrast to PPAP and selegiline, also enhances serotonin.
+This MAE is more potent and selective than PPAP and, in contrast to PPAP and selegiline, also enhances serotonin.

+In 2025, PPAP was found to act as a potent catecholamine reuptake inhibitor.